ialejandro/docs/docs/usage/dashboards-share.md

 on the dashboard page.
 The name is also used to generate an ID for your public dashboard that will be used in the URL to access the dashboard.

-The ID is generated as follow: replace all spaces with symbol `-` and remove special characters.
+The ID is generated as follows: replace all spaces with symbol `-` and remove special characters.
 This ID also needs to be unique in the platform as it is used in the URL to access the dashboard.

 ![Share dashboard name](assets/share-dashboard-name.png)